-- Custodial account: This method can be adapted to fit your needs, but it provides structure to when and how the minor receives the assets until he or she reaches the age of 18 or turns 21, upon which time the assets are directly passed on to the recipient, including all investment and management choices.
+- Custodial account: This gives structure to when and how the minor receives the assets until he or she reaches the age of 18 or turns 21, upon which time the assets are directly passed on to the recipient, including all investment and management choices.

 - Irrevocable trusts: This method lets assets be utilized for a wide range of needs, including medical costs or the purchase of real estate, but a trustee can manage the assets even after the recipient reaches the age of majority.

-- Minor trusts: This method applies assets for minor beneficiaries with limited exceptions and, once the beneficiary turns 21, affords him or her the opportunity to withdraw assets from the trusts.
+- Minor trusts: This applies assets for minor beneficiaries with limited exceptions and, once they turn 21, they can withdraw assets from the trusts.
 Any assets not withdrawn can be kept in the trust, which can then be converted to another type of irrevocable trust that permits continued annual exclusion gifts to be made to a beneficiary.

 Before you consider whether or not to give a minor a direct gift, you should reach out to a skilled Putnam County estate planning attorney to discuss how to protect your beneficiaries.